LuMug/ProPlan/Documentazione/DocumentazioneProPlan.md

 -   **Risultati**: Quale è la risposta?
 Quali sono i risultati?
 Quanto è più veloce, più sicuro, più economico o in qualche altro aspetto migliore di altri prodotti/soluzioni?

-Esempio di abstract:

-> *As the size and complexity of today’s most modern computer chips
-> increase, new techniques must be developed to effectively design and
-> create Very Large Scale Integration chips quickly.
-For this project, a
-> new type of hardware compiler is created.
-This hardware compiler will
-> read a C++ program, and physically design a suitable microprocessor
-> intended for running that specific program.
-With this new and powerful
-> compiler, it is possible to design anything from a small adder, to a
-> microprocessor with millions of transistors.
-Designing new computer
-> chips, such as the Pentium 4, can require dozens of engineers and
-> months of time.
-With the help of this compiler, a single person could
-> design such a large-scale microprocessor in just weeks.*
--->

 <br>

 ## Scopo